AlexTaguchi/lines/README.md

 y = 1 x + 3.0

 noise was added to mimic real cases.

+The classifier is able to identify two lines for these points.

 **example2.py** shows the identification of three crossing lines: